 We have been advised by our air freight carrier that alcohol consignments that reach USA or Canada, will likely be quarantined, seized and probably destroyed by freight Custom Officials in these countries.

 Shipping to the rest of the world

 With regards to shipping to other regions of the world and as noted above there will be no change to our ability to complete orders to countries within Europe or the Asia Pacific Region.
-Most countries in Asia Pacific (with the exception of China) have reciprocal trade agreements with the European Union allowing private consumers in these countries to purchase Scotch from The Whisky Barrel.
+Most countries in Asia Pacific (except China) have reciprocal trade agreements with the European Union allowing private consumers in these countries to purchase whiskey from The Whisky Barrel.
 This will continue as normal.

 How will these regulations affect The Whisky Barrel?

 Losing the USA whiskey market is a huge disappointment for The Whisky Barrel, representing a significant part of our business.
 We have developed a strong customer base and relationship within North America and losing this tie is a blow.